webmonger/gdkdemo/README.md

 GDK Demo
 =======

-Collection of GDK sample apps and example code.
+_Collection of GDK sample apps and example code._

 Refer to [the official GDK doc](https://developers.google.com/glass/develop/gdk/index) for more information on the Glass Development Kit.

-This repository contains (will contain) example programs and sample code, and other apps and libraries, which are built with GDK, or which are otherwise useful for Glassware development.
+This repository contains (will contain) a variety of example programs and sample code, and other apps and libraries, which are built with GDK, or which are otherwise relevant to Glassware development.

 You can build the demo Glassware using Gradle: